t-shoemaker/2024_dtl_lm-interpretability/chapters/02_python-basics.md

 ## Data Structures

-Usually, however, we'll want to work with words.
+Usually, however, we want to work with words.
 This requires us to change how Python represents our text data.
 And, because there is no inherent concept of what a word is in the language, it falls on us to define how to make words out of characters.
 This process is called **tokenization**.
 Tokenizing a text means